My Way (Usher album): Commercial performance

-My Way debuted at number 15 on the US Billboard 200 chart dated October 4, 1997, selling 66,000 copies in its first week in the United States.
-It entered the Top R&B/Hip-Hop Albums at number four on that same week.
-The album rose to number one on the Top R&B/Hip-Hop Albums on January 10, 1998; it topped the chart for three consecutive weeks, and remained on the chart for a total of seventy-five weeks.
-My Way peaked at number four on the Billboard 200, and spent seventy-nine weeks on that chart.
-It has since been certified six times platinum by the Recording Industry Association of America (RIAA) for sales of over six million copies in the United States.
-As of 2002, it had sold six million copies in the United States and seven million copies worldwide.
-In September 2022 (25th anniversary), the album was finally certified to have sold seven million copies in the US alone.
+My Way solidified Usher's status as a major force in R&B, achieving significant commercial success in the United States and internationally.
+In the United States, the album debuted at number 15 on the Billboard 200 dated October 4, 1997, with first-week sales of 66,000 copies, eventually peaking at number four.
+It simultaneously entered the Top R&B/Hip-Hop Albums chart at number four and later climbed to number one on January 10, 1998, where it remained for three consecutive weeks and spent a total of seventy-five weeks on the chart.
+It was initially certified six-times platinum by the Recording Industry Association of America (RIAA) for sales of over six million copies in the United States.
+By 2002, it had sold six million copies domestically, and in September 2022, it was upgraded to seven-times platinum, marking seven million units sold in the US alone.